Child development: Individual differences

+Organized sports can provide a child numerous opportunities to develop essential life skills, such as leadership and teamwork.
+By being a part of a team, a child can learn the value of working together towards a common goal and understand that individual success is not the sole focus.
+They can practice thinking beyond themselves and learn the importance of considering the needs of others.
+Through playing sports, children can develop a strong sense of responsibility, accountability, and respect for their teammates, coaches, and opponents.
+Overall, organized sports can offer a fun and enriching experience while helping children build character and valuable life skills they can carry into adulthood.

+Based on personal experience, working during adolescence provided an opportunity to develop time management skills and accountability.
+Balancing schoolwork and employment required effective time allocation and punctuality while being responsible enough to communicate with managers regarding school-related conflicts.
+These essential practices have influenced numerous people in how they are shaped in adulthood.

 Children with disabilities

-Children with Down syndrome or Developmental coordination disorder are late to reach major motor skills milestones.
-A few examples of these milestones are sucking, grasping, rolling, sitting up and walking, talking.
+Children with Down syndrome or developmental coordination disorder are late to reach major motor skills milestones like sucking, grasping, rolling, sitting up and walking, talking.
 Children with Down syndrome sometimes have heart problems, frequent ear infections, hypotonia, or undeveloped muscle mass.
-This syndrome is caused by atypical chromosomal development.
-Along with Down syndrome, children can also be diagnosed with a learning disability.
-Learning Disabilities include disabilities in any of the areas related to language, reading, and mathematics.
-Basic reading skills is the most common learning disability in children, which, like other disabilities, focuses on the difference between a child's academic achievement and his or her apparent capacity to learn.
+Children can also be diagnosed with a learning disability, which are disabilities in any of the areas related to language, reading, and mathematics, with basic reading skills being the most common learning disability.
+The definition of a learning disability focuses on the difference between a child's academic achievement and their apparent capacity to learn.

 Population differences

-Regardless of the culture a baby is born into, they are born with a few core domains of knowledge.
-These principals allow him or her to make sense of their environment and learn upon previous experience by using motor skills such as grasping or crawling.
+Regardless of the culture a baby is born into, they are born with a few core domains of knowledge which allow them to make sense of their environment and learn upon previous experience by using motor skills such as grasping or crawling.
 There are some population differences in motor development, with girls showing some advantages in small muscle usage, including articulation of sounds with lips and tongue.
 Ethnic differences in reflex movements of newborn infants have been reported, suggesting that some biological factor is at work.
 Cultural differences may encourage learning of motor skills like using the left hand only for sanitary purposes and the right hand for all other uses, producing a population difference.
-Cultural factors are also seen at work in practiced voluntary movements such as the use of the foot to dribble a soccer ball or the hand to dribble a basketball.
+Cultural factors are play a role in practiced voluntary movements, such as the use of the foot to dribble a soccer ball or the hand to dribble a basketball.

+Mental and emotional aspects of development

 Cognitive/intellectual

 Cognitive development is primarily concerned with ways in which young children acquire, develop, and use internal mental capabilities such as problem-solving, memory, and language.